mix-1009/javts/README.md

 **Just Another Virus Total Submitter**

-Simple tool for scan, submit file, hash or directory with files to VirusTotal.<br />
+Simple tool for scan, submit files, hash or directory with files to VirusTotal.<br />
 Using public VirusTotal API.<br />
 For more details please see https://www.virustotal.com/en/documentation/public-api/ <br />